hanneslund/myjam/readme.md

 ### **getProps** function

-Only runs at built time, returned value is sent to the entry point component.
+Only runs at build time, returned value is sent to the entry point component.

 ```typescript
 export const getProps: GetPropsFunction<Props> = async (